 Originated in the 1990s, the eXtensible Business Reporting Language (XBRL) was designed as a standards-based format for communication and information exchange between business systems.
-Interest in XBRL has grown in recent years as global regulatory organizations -- including the U.S. Securities and Exchange Commission
+Interest in XBRL has grown in recent years as global regulatory organizations -- including the U.S. Securities and Exchange Commission and the U.K.’s HM Revenue & Customs -- have begun to require its use.
+Other regulators are following suit: By 2013, for example, foreign companies that use International Financial Reporting Standards will also be required to use XBRL tagging when submitting financial returns to the SEC.

 But are there business benefits to using XBRL, or is it just another headache-inducing compliance regulation, especially for smaller companies?
 One person who sees the upside is David A. Frankel, chief marketing officer of EDGAR Online, a firm that provides XBRL company information and services.
 SearchCompliance.com recently talked with Frankel about how XBRL tagging, when done correctly, can actually help companies of all sizes from a business standpoint.